Farm and Family History

 The Lee Pope House came with the farm when John Pearson purchased the property.
 He and Rosa Lee raised their family there and took in boarders – mostly teachers.

 Lawton, son of John and Rosa Lee, married Laurie Lanier in 1937 and they had three children: Peggy, Ann and Al. As children, Peggy, Ann and Al all worked in the peach packing shed every summer where lessons in perseverance and tenacity were learned.
 No matter how tired or how late the hour, peaches must be ready for timely shipping to New York and other points north.
 After college, Al joined his father in farming.
 In 1972, he married Mary McLennan whom he met at the University of Georgia and they also have three children – Mary Katherine, Lawton and Laurie.
 In 1973 Al began operating the farm as Big 6 Farm, a partnership effort owned by Al and his two sisters, farming together for 35 years.
 After finishing law school son Lawton and Al purchased the business in 2008 and began farming together.
 Lawton married Lanier Defnall and they now have three young children – Adeline, Cort and Sutton.
 Although Al and Lawton continue to grow peach trees, they also grow a large acreage of pecans.

-Al and Mary with their children and grandchildren.
+Al and Mary with their grandchildren.